Ottawa's tech plan needs more work: experts

 "The recognition that there is significant market power in some areas of the media economy, I think is really good and long overdue," he said, adding that it isn't a bad idea for Canada to look at.

+Minister of Canadian Heritage Steven Guilbeault said in an emailed statement that his government is closely following measures being used in Australia and France and is considering a "made-in-Canada framework," that includes modernizing the Broadcasting Act.

+"It's about fairness.
+Those who benefit from the Canadian cultural or news ecosystem must contribute to it," he said.

-When asked about the throne speech, Facebook told The Canadian Press on Thursday in an email that it welcomes any new regulations that "support innovation, free expression, and the digital economy."
+When asked about the throne speech, Facebook said that it welcomes any new regulations that "support innovation, free expression, and the digital economy."

 Meanwhile, Google told The Canadian Press that it sends users to news sites 24 billion times a month and news represents about 1.5 per cent of the total queries on Google's search offering in Canada.